The Man. The Leader. The City

 The City of Monash

-The City of Monash is 20 km southeast of Melbourne and contains all or part of 14 suburbs.
-The City's landmarks, within its 82 square kilometres, include Monash University, Monash Medical Centre, the Victorian Police Academy, the Australian Synchrotron and Jells Park.
-The population of the City of Monash exceeds 182,400 residents.
+The City of Monash is 20km southeast of Melbourne and contains all or part of 14 suburbs.
+The City's landmarks, within its 82m2, include Monash University, Monash Medical Centre, the Victorian Police Academy, the Australian Synchrotron and Jells Park.
+The population of the City of Monash exceeds 205,000 residents.

-It is a multicultural city with over 45 per cent of its residents born overseas.
+It is a multicultural city with over 45% of its residents born overseas.
 It has a high level of home ownership and its population growth is slowing as it shifts to an older profile.

-Travelling from Melbourne to the City of Monash, the Monash Freeway passes Richmond where the young John Monash lived, Scotch College where he was educated, and embraces the City's entire length.
+Travelling from Melbourne to Monash, the Monash Freeway passes Richmond where the young John Monash lived, Scotch College where he was educated, and embraces the City's entire length.

 Monash residents have every reason to be justifiably proud that their City is named after such an outstanding Australian.

-A new historical multi-media centre named after General Sir John Monash was opened in Villers-Bretonneux Military Cemetery in northern France on ANZAC Day (25 April) 2018 by Prime Minister Malcolm Turnbull.
+A historical multimedia centre named after General Sir John Monash was opened in Villers-Bretonneux Military Cemetery in northern France on ANZAC Day (25 April) 2018 by Prime Minister Malcolm Turnbull.

 The Sir John Monash Centre tells Australia’s story of the Western Front in the words of those who served.